tylertian123/ryver-latexbot/usage_guide.md

 Role names work exactly like regular Ryver usernames.
 They are case-insensitive, and can only contain alphanumeric characters and underscores.

+If you want to send a literal `@RoleName` and not have LaTeX Bot expand it, you can prefix it with a backslash, e.g. `\@RoleName`.
+Because of Ryver's Markdown rendering, the backslash will not be visible in the final message.

 ### Viewing Roles
 You can view roles using the `roles` command.